-- (a) the Articles of Association of CCEP; - (b) the consent letter from Credit Suisse referred to in paragraph 15 above; - (c) copies of the Executive Director's service contract with CCEP; - (d) copies of the Non-Executive Directors' letters of appointment; - (e) the Prospectus; - (f) the 2022 Integrated Report; - (g) the draft LTIP rules referred to in Resolution 25; - (h) the Contracts, along with a list of the repurchase counterparties, the names of which do not appear in the Contracts themselves (referred to on page 12 of this Notice); and - (i) this Notice.
+- (a) the Articles of Association of CCEP; - (b) the consent letter from BNP Paribas referred to in paragraph 15 above; - (c) copies of the Executive Director's service contract with CCEP; - (d) copies of the Non-Executive Directors' letters of appointment; - (e) the Prospectus; - (f) the 2023 Integrated Report; - (g) the Contracts, along with a list of the repurchase counterparties, the names of which do not appear in the Contracts themselves (referred to on page 11 of this Notice); and - (h) this Notice.

-Copies of these documents, with the exception of items (b), (c), (d), (g) (h) will also be available on CCEP's website (www.cocacolaep.com).
-Item (g) will also be available for inspection on the Financial Conduct Authority's National Storage Mechanism from the mailing date of this Notice (12 April 2023).
+Copies of these documents, with the exception of items (b), (c), (d) and (g) will also be available on CCEP's website (www.cocacolaep.com).
+Item (h) will also be available for inspection on the Financial Conduct Authority's National Storage Mechanism from the mailing date of this Notice (10 April 2024).